-- Have a dedicated CRM and Audiences team across all brands.
+- Have a dedicated Retention and CRM team.
 Leverage those audiences across each brand in a PII-safe capacity where it makes sense.

 - Build a back office for brand, creative and marketing.
 Leverage outsourced vendors and partners accordingly.
 You can get great value and competitive rates with partners when you bundle brands in a multi-brand capacity.

 - Hire a GM for each brand that leads the brand and is a key member.
-If the brand is doing more than $10M in sales, convert that GM into a CEO and slowly build a team underneath her.
-Dedicated resources should only be given to brands doing more than a certain revenue threshold. $10M is arbitrary in this case.
+If the brand is doing $10M+ in sales, convert that GM into a CEO and slowly build a team underneath him/her.
+Dedicated resources should only be given to brands doing more than a certain revenue threshold. $10M+ is arbitrary in this case.
 I picked this number because it’s officially a “stage 3 growth brand” that now requires more resources.

 The challenge almost all large CPG companies face is that their family of brands don’t talk to each other.
 They live in their own silos.
 This is somewhat justified because of the supply chain complexities, shopper marketing activations, ERPs, etc. There are cross-functional efforts and resources for them to share notes and leverage opportunities where it makes sense; especially in omnichannel distribution networks.